usegalaxy-eu/ena-upload-cli/README.md

 Most files uploaded to the ENA FTP server need to be compressed.

 More information on how ENA wants to receive the files can be found [here](https://ena-docs.readthedocs.io/en/latest/submit/fileprep/preparation.html).

+**Note for data upload:**
+Uploaded files persistently stored on the ENA server after upload for some time.
+Thus, if multiple test submission are performed, it is possible to skip the data upload with `--no_upload` in subsequent submissions.
+This also allows uploading (large) datasets separately e.g. with [aspera](https://ena-docs.readthedocs.io/en/latest/submit/fileprep/upload.html).
+For the `--no_upload` argument,  data file(s) still with to be provided with `--data` if a RUN object is submitted in order to generate MD5 sums.

 ## Tool overview